Carla Bruni: 2009–present: Little French Songs, return to modelling, and other projects

-Political activities
+In October 2024, Bruni returned to the runway to walk in the first Victoria's Secret Fashion Show to take place in six years.

+First Lady of France

-Following Bruni's marriage to President Nicholas Sarkozy on 2 February 2008, she moved into the Élysée Palace for the remainder of Sarkozy's five-year term.
+Following Bruni's marriage to President Nicolas Sarkozy on 2 February 2008, she moved into the Élysée Palace for the remainder of Sarkozy's five-year term.
 Bruni was given an office on the east wing of the palace, which was known as "Madame's wing" and was assigned a private secretary.

-Although constitutionally, Bruni had no official role within government, she assisted her husband with a number of official obligations.
+Although constitutionally, Bruni had no official role within the government, she assisted her husband with a number of official obligations.
 She also accompanied Sarkozy on state visits, most notably, to the United Kingdom, where her presence led to the visit being widely publicized.
 Bruni also accompanied Sarkozy on a state visit to meet the Dalai Lama in August 2008.

-In 2008, Bruni caused controversy when she spoke against the extradition of Marina Petrella, an Italian far-left terrorist.
-Petrella had murdered a police commissioner and assisted in the kidnapping of Italian politician, Aldo Moro.
-Petrella had been living in France since 1993 and had not been extradited due to the Mitterrand doctrine.
-Sarkozy eventually chose not to extradite Petrella.

 Bruni has represented The Global Fund to Fight AIDS, Tuberculosis and Malaria numerous times as an ambassador and has visited Burkina Faso and Benin while representing the organisation.

 In 2010, Forbes magazine ranked Bruni as the 35th-most powerful woman in the world.

 Personal life

 Political views

-Bruni's political views have been inconsistent over the years, though she has defined herself as a left-winger.
-She has defended Nicolas Sarkozy and the Union for a Popular Movement numerous times since becoming the First Lady of France and leaving the office.

 During the 2007 French presidential election, Bruni stated that she would have voted for Ségolène Royal, who was running against her future husband, Nicolas Sarkozy.
-Bruni said her lack of French citizenship disallowed her from voting, but she would have voted left wing due to it being family tradition.
-In an October 2011 interview with the British newspaper The Sunday Herald, Bruni said, "My family have always voted to the left.
+Bruni said her lack of French citizenship disallowed her from voting, but she would have voted left-wing due to it being a family tradition.
+In an October 2011 interview with the Scottish newspaper The Sunday Herald, Bruni said, "My family have always voted to the left.
 It's tradition.
 I'll never vote right wing."

 In an interview with Le Point, Bruni said, when asked about her political leanings, "I am left wing, but I'm not against my husband or his party.
 I am not an activist."
 In a May 2011 interview with Le Parisien, Bruni said she no longer felt left-wing and identified as an ultra-Sarkozyist.

 In a 2012 Vogue magazine interview, Bruni stated, "My generation doesn't need feminism ...
 I'm not at all an active feminist.
 On the contrary, I'm bourgeois."
-On 16 November 2020, she told BBC Radio Five Live: "Of course I'm a feminist, like every woman is" and "My husband is very much a feminist man."
+However, on 16 November 2020, she told BBC Radio 5 Live: "Of course I'm a feminist, like every woman is" and "My husband is very much a feminist man."
 She also said that she was "not at all a political person."

 In 2012, she stated that she supports same-sex marriage and same-sex adoption.